codership/documentation/galeracluster/source/documentation/sst-physical.rst

 .. rst-class:: section-heading
 .. rubric:: ``clone``

-Starting with version 8.0.22, the ``clone`` SST method is available for Galera Cluster for MySQL.
+Starting with version 8.0.22 ``clone`` SST method is available for Galera Cluster for MySQL.
+It is based on the native MySQL clone plugin.
 As of 8.4.2, it is the default value for SST methods.
-It is based on the native MySQL clone plugin.
 It proved to be much faster than ``xtrabackup``, however it will block Donor node on DDL execution if that happens during the transfer.